Right Arrow

 • Recognition programs for changeover innovations

-• Regular rotation of day shift leaders to night shift
+• Regular rotation of day shift leadership to night shift

 Standardize training across shifts